Campers have fun while gaining appreciation for nature by meeting live animals, building forts, and getting their hands dirty.

 Fall camps are full of energy and seasonal color.
 Send the kids on over to the nature center during MEA break!

 Dodge Nature Center is committed to providing high-quality environmental education while ensuring the health and safety of everyone involved.
 Camps will be held outdoors, with CDC and MN Department of Health procedures in place.
-We have established the following safety guidelines:
+Amid the spread of the Delta variant, we have updated our safety guidelines:

 – Whenever possible, activities will be held outdoors, and campers will spread out around the nature center.